2025–2026 Philippine anti-corruption protests: September 21

 Several government officials have expressed support for the protests.
-President Marcos has addressed the public's concerns by expressing his support for the protests, stating that he understands their anger and would likely join them if he were not president.
+President Marcos expressed his support for the protests, stating that he understands their anger and would likely join them if he were not president.
 DPWH Secretary Vince Dizon expressed his full support for rallies that condemn government corruption, responding to ongoing anti-corruption demonstrations.
 Vice President Duterte, who flew to visit OFW communities in Japan, also voiced her support for the protests, calling on the government to listen.
+Defense Secretary Gilbert Teodoro and Armed Forces chief of staff Romeo Brawner Jr. issued a joint statement affirming the armed forces' non-partisanship and professionalism, emphasizing that the 160,000-member institution follows the Constitution and operates under the chain of command, after a rally speaker urged the military to end its loyalty to Marcos and called for a non-violent "people power" movement.

 During the rallies, Duterte supporters who were gathered near Gate 4 of Camp Aguinaldo had a brief scuffle with other protesters attending the Trillion Peso March.
-They had been calling for president Marcos' resignation in addition to their pronouncements against corruption.
+They had been calling for President Marcos's resignation in addition to their general pronouncements against corruption.
 Among those who attended the anti-Marcos rally were retired military officers led by Romeo Poquiz, a former general in the Air Force.
 In later weeks, Armed Forces Chief of Staff Romeo Brawner Jr. admitted to being visited by Poquiz and seven other retired military officers at Camp Aguinaldo in the evening before September 21, with them calling for the military's withdrawal of support for president Marcos and initiating a "soft coup" in order to solve corruption.
 Brawner denied their proposal, citing the military's allegiance to the constitution.
 The administration has since deemed their actions seditious and treasonous, although president Marcos was noted to have been unbothered by the retired generals' actions.